gher-uliege/Diva-Workshops/paper.md

 ## The story

-The first DIVA workshop was organised in Liège, Belgium, in 2006, in the frame of the European project [Seadatanet](https://www.seadatanet.org/).
+The first DIVA workshop was organised in Liège, Belgium, in 2006, in the frame of the European project [Seadatanet](https://www.seadatanet.org/) [@Schaap:2010].
 The goal was to teach users how to create climatologies by applying the DIVA (the two-dimensional, Fortran version) on their own dataset.
-Those training sessions were organised yearly until 2016 and allowed the creation of regional climatologies, published in the frame of European initiatives (SeaDataNet, EMODnet).
+Those training sessions were organised yearly until 2016 and allowed the creation of regional climatologies, published in the frame of European initiatives such as SeaDataNet or EMODnet [@MartinMiguez:2019].

 Taking advantage of the Jupyter interface [@kluyver:2016] and transition to Julia for the new version of DIVAnd, a set of notebooks was created as the main material for the user training.
 The first `DIVAnd` workshop took place in April 2018 in Liège.
 Since then, other training events were organised, while the training material is regularly used as the basis for the creation of gridded products for EMODnet Chemistry [@giorgetti:2018].
 The choice of the Jupyter notebooks format was motivated by the interactivity and the step-by-step, documented approach.